adidoesnt/classmate/README.md

 If your browser is not launched automaticaly, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.

+## Extensions

+Below are some extensions I would like to implement given more time.

+### Search
+This feature would allow modules (courses) to be searched based on title or module code.
+This could be implemented through the use of a react hook like useState.

+### Filter
+This would filter modules based on the department or faculty that they are offered by.
+This could be implemented through the use of a react hook like useState.

+### Saving
+Most importantly, this would restore the modules selected during a user's previous sessions.
+The data would be loaded upon login, via API calls to the Firebase backend.

+### Credit Counter
+This would keep track of the total credits a user's selection of modules (courses) would yield.
+Additionally, a warning would be displayed when the credits go above a certain threshold (usually 24 credits).
+This can be implemented quite simply, as a the credits yielded by a module are stored in the module entry in a user's module array.
+The credits could be added up to find the total.
+More intuitively, since most modules are 4 credits, the warning could be displayed when a user selects more than 6 modules.
+The count is already stored in the current implementation, so this would be a simpler implementation.